accurateproject/accurate/docs/derived_charging.rst

 DerivedCharging
 ===============

 DerivedCharging is the process of forking original request into a number (configured) of emulated ones, derived from the original parameters.
-This mechanism used in combination with multi-tenancy supported by default by **CGRateS** can give out complex charging scenarios, needed for example in case of whitelabel-ing.
+This mechanism used in combination with multi-tenancy supported by default by **AccuRate** can give out complex charging scenarios, needed for example in case of whitelabel-ing.

 DerivedCharging occurs in two separate places: